Frequently Asked Questions

 FAQs About Prenatal Yoga:

 Some women start practicing prenatal yoga as early as 5 weeks into their pregnant, before they have even seen their care provider!
 If you’re not sure, wait until you see your doctor or midwife, so you can ask if it’s okay for you to start practicing yoga during your first trimester of pregnancy.
-So unless your doctor or midwife told you to wait for some reason, come on in to Babies in Bloom and get started!
+So unless your doctor or midwife told you to wait, get started!

 It is really up to you, and your care provider, if you have any special conditions in your pregnancy.
 I once had a prenatal yoga student, expecting twins at the age of 43, who practiced up to 41 weeks gestation.
 She went into labor a couple of days later.
 Yoga is one great way to learn how to listen to your body.
 Take cues from your body and you will know what feels right.